ADC Energy’s third Asia-Pacific deal in 2022 spurs hopes for further growth

 Harnil Singh, APAC operations manager at ADC Energy, commented: “After working with the client for more than a decade internationally, we were pleased to be invited to tender for rig inspection services for their Malaysian operations.
 The company was not only impressed with our technical knowledge but also encouraged by our longstanding experience in the region and ability to provide expert support on-site through our regional team in Malaysia for the duration of the contract.”

 The contract for a period of over three years with this global E&P company is estimated to be worth up to £1.5 million (over $2 million).
-The firm explained that its specialists will provide inspection and operational assurance audits of mobile offshore drilling units, fixed installations, and hydraulic workover units as part of its work scope.
+The firm explains that its specialists will provide inspection and operational assurance audits of mobile offshore drilling units, fixed installations, and hydraulic workover units as part of its work scope.

 “As drilling activity continues to increase in Malaysia and the wider APAC region, we have seen an uptick in the number of newbuild drilling units being awarded contracts.
 We have been working closely with several rig owners and operators to ensure these units, which have been sat idle for the past few years, enter their maiden contracts operating as designed safely and efficiently,” explained Singh.